IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 section 4.2 of {{?RFC4861}}.

 In order to provide multiple different PvDs, a router MUST send multiple RAs.
-If more than one different Implicit PvD is advertised, the RAs MUST be sent from different link-local source addresses.
+RAs sent from different link-local source addresses establish distinct implicit PvDs, in the absence of a PvD Option.
 Explicit PvDs MAY share link-local source addresses with an Implicit PvD and any number of other Explicit PvDs.